Characters of the Mortal Kombat series: Bo' Rai Cho

 Bo' Rai Cho is a martial arts master skilled in the style of drunken boxing.
 His attacks mostly center around his weight and bodily functions.
 An Outworld native, but an opponent of Shao Kahn's tyranny, he trained Liu Kang and many other Earthrealm warriors for the Mortal Kombat tournament as his participation would be on the behalf of Shao Kahn.
-For his debut in Deadly Alliance, Bo' Rai Cho trains Kung Lao after he learns of Liu Kang's death.
-In Deception, he rescues Li Mei from having her soul trapped inside one of the corpses of Onaga's army.
+Bo' Rai Cho trains Kung Lao after he learns of Liu Kang's death, and in Deception, he rescues Li Mei from having her soul trapped inside one of the corpses of Onaga's army.
 Bo' Rai Cho is later tricked by Mileena, posing as Kitana, into leading Kitana's army to certain defeat against Baraka's forces, but Bo' Rai Cho emerges victorious with the help of Liu Kang.
-He returns in Mortal Kombat X, where he is attacked by Shinnok; his fate afterwards is left unknown.
+He returns in Mortal Kombat X, in which he is attacked by Shinnok.

 The character's name is a play on "borracho", the Spanish word for "drunk".
 According to Herman Sanchez, Bo' Rai Cho was created because Ed Boon sought to have a "slob" fighter, while John Vogel found that he filled the "master" role for the franchise.

 Reception to Bo' Rai Cho has been generally negative for his appearance and gross-out nature.
 Den of Geek ranked him 55th in their rating of the series' 73 characters, calling Bo' Rai Cho "a Shaw Brothers Boogerman, and the gag wears thin after the third time you use his puke attack".
 Robert Naytor of Hardcore Gaming 101 unfavorably compared him to Virtua Fighter character Shun Di as "a big, fat guy" who is utilized to "throw up and fart a lot".
-ScrewAttack rated him tenth in their 2011 list of the series' ten worst characters, noting that his in-game weapon was plain wooden staff.
+ScrewAttack rated him tenth in their 2011 list of the series' 10 worst characters, noting that his in-game weapon was plain wooden staff.
+The character was listed as the eighth-worst Mortal Kombat character by Mitchell Saltzman of IGN, who opined, "Bo' Rai Cho feels like a mess of ideas all sloppily thrown together to create a character of contradictions."
 However, Bo' Rai Cho placed 37th on UGO's 2012 list of the top 50 MK characters, which called his comic relief role "a breath of fresh air.
 Or, in his case, a belch of fresh air".
 Complex named him one of the series' most underrated characters in 2011.
-By contrast, he was listed as the eighth-worst Mortal Kombat character by Mitchell Saltzman of IGN, whom opined "Bo Rai Cho feels like a mess of ideas all sloppily thrown together to create a character of contradictions."

-Bo' Rai Cho is mentioned by Liu Kang in the 2021 reboot film, but does not physically appear.